Quake Champions is a very competitive game. So when should you play ranked?

 All the armor pickups, jump pads, shots fired around corners.
 Your opponent will be giving you viable information.
 Quake Champions doesn’t have the “GREATEST” sounds of all time but you will be sacrificing a lot by not playing with headphones.
 Listen I also love playing metal or some kind of up-tempo music while playing TDM.
 If you are playing ranked the MUSIC has got to go.
 So NO MUSIC either while playing ranked.
 If you cannot hear your opponent you have already lost the match.

-Learning that the Armor and Megahealth spawn ever 30 seconds after pickup is huge.
+Learning that the Heavy Armor and Mega-health spawn ever 30 seconds after pickup is huge.

 So don’t feel alone if you don’t quite get it.
 Ranked is played differently than any other modes available in Quake Champions.
 I’m used to going straight for the action, which also isn’t a good strategy even in TDM.
 You want to have basically a full stack and you want your timing to be correct so you can keep it under control.
 Map control and Timing I think kind of go hand and hand.
 Control the timing of the power-ups and you are controlling the map.

 You also want to know the timing of weapons and you can actually deny opponent weapons.
-I believe it is around 10 seconds pickups in ranked.
-So grabbing the Rail-gun and rockets before your opponent does can give you great benefits.
+I believe weapon spawns are around 10 seconds pickups in ranked.
+So grabbing the Rail-gun and rockets before your opponent does can give you great benefits for at least 10 seconds.

 Movement is easily the first thing you should really learn in Quake.
 It does take practice but you will get the hang of it.
 Strafe jumping has been around for a while but even back in the day whenever I played Quake III.
 I didn’t think it mattered that much (me being a dumb kid didn’t know any better or played ranked back in those days anyway.).